 START HERMENEUTICS

 In this case, we find that frames depicting an ocean horizon have been excessively matched against ocean horizons in other TV series episodes.
 While this is technically correct – since the ocean horizons do look very much alike – it is uninteresting for our purposes here.
 However, skimming through the matching results we do find two interesting sequences.
 The first depicts an explosion on the ocean horizon, although with a slight time shift.
-The second sequence shows a correct match between shots land, taken from a boat.
+The second sequence shows a correct match between shots of land, taken from a boat.

 END HERMENEUTICS